- COVID-19 and endometriosis information hub

 If you are offered the choice of hormone treatment, you may want to discuss with your doctor what the treatment involves, the pros and cons, along with the possible side effects of the treatment.

-Hormone treatments for endometriosis either put the woman into an artificial pregnancy state or an artificial menopausal state.
-Both states are temporary and are reversed when the patient has stopped taking the hormones.
+Hormone treatments work by reducing levels of oestrogen in the body preventing the lining of the womb and any endometriosis tissue from growing quickly.
+Some treatments work by causing a medical menopause.
+All treatments are temporary and are reversed when the patient has stopped taking the hormones.
 Please note that these drugs have no effect on adhesions neither do they help to improve fertility.

 Your doctor will be able to discuss different hormone treatment options that are available to you.

-The following hormone treatment options are available to women with endometriosis:
+The following hormone treatment options are available to those with endometriosis:

 Combined oral contraceptive pill (‘the Pill’)